monomadic/ni-file/doc/containers/NIS.md

 ## Container Format

+Containers are nested blocks similar to EBML.

+The interesting thing about an `Item`s children having pre-data is that NI decided to stuff information into it when implementing Maschine files.
+It could be assumed that this metadata is an uninformed attempt at speed optimisation (avoiding parsing a child fully during searches), but because it wasn't actually of any real benefit, it was left unused until Maschine decided to repurpose it.

+Maschine uses the domainID as `MAS2` and the itemID as `SLOT` for `Preset` children.

 ### Domains and IDs

 Each Item (which could be thought of as a record in a document store db or an element in an xml document) is identified by two properties: its domain and ID.
 The ID is a u16 number and the domain, a [FOURCC](https://en.wikipedia.org/wiki/FourCC), allows for application specific objects to be defined without breaking the format.